henry-oberholtzer/collections-manager/README.md

 ## Known Bugs

-- Bugs are left as an exercise to the reader
+- When changing an item category in editing, the item will be duplicated to the category.
+- Nothing sets the date

 ## License